TikhonJelvis/website/drafts/Debugging-Haskell-Type-Errors/index.md

 So: the first trick to reading Haskell type errors is to mentally filter out the bits that don't matter—which is often *most* of the message!
 Hopefully we will get a flag to slim down error messages in the future.

 More involved code can produce even more noise.
-A slightly different type error in the same `Python.hs` file, for example, produce *42 lines of localization information*[^42-lines]—none of which was useful because my editor highlighted the exact part of the code I needed to look at!
+A slightly different type error in the same `Python.hs` file, for example, produced *42 lines of localization information*[^42-lines]—none of which was useful because my editor highlighted the exact part of the code I needed to look at!

 [^deferred-errors]: This type error is actually a *warning* because I have the `-Wdeferred-type-errors` flag turned on.
 This flag is great for development because it lets the compiler surface more type errors and lets you experiment with the working parts of your code even if other parts don't typecheck.